When in a sentence a reflexive verb is changed to any personal form, the -se pronoun should be placed in front of the verb.

 Don’t say: levantome or peinase

-What if we need to use not a conjugated verb, but an infinitive?
+What if we don’t need to use a personal form, but an infinitive?

-In this case, the se pronoun should remain at the end of the verb, but in a changed form.
+In this case, the -se pronoun should remain at the end of the verb, but at the same time its form has to be changed.

 Es difícil levantarnos temprano – It’s difficult to get up early (for us)